PeterWANGHK/peterzianwang.github.io/_pages/about.md

 # 💻 Positions
 - *2026.07 to now*, Chairperson of Student Committee and Student Fellow, [HKU Institute of Transport Studies](https://institute-of-transport-studies.hku.hk/)
-- *2025.11 to now*, Part-time Research Assistant, affiliated with [Department of Data and Systems Engineering](https://www.dase.hku.hk/), The University of Hong Kong
+- *2025.11 to now*, Part-time Research and Teaching Assistant, affiliated with [HKU Department of Data and Systems Engineering](https://www.dase.hku.hk/)

 # 📖 Educational Experiences
 - *2025.09 to now*, Master of Philosophy (MPhil), Department of Data and Systems Engineering (DASE), The University of Hong Kong.
 Supervisor: [Prof. Chen Sun](https://scholar.google.com/citations?user=LdBn-p4AAAAJ&hl=zh-CN)